derhansen/sf_event_mgt/Documentation/Faq/Index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For each event, the attribute registrationPossible returns TRUE or FALSE, if registration for
 the event is possible.
-TRUE is returned, when all conditions below are
+TRUE is returned, when all conditions below are fulfilled:

 * Registration option is activated for the event
 * Max participants is not reached (if max. participants > 0) or max participants is not reached and waitlist is enabled